pmean/build-website/text/06/MetaAnalysisDiagnostic.md

 -   [Stats: Meta-analysis for a diagnostic test](../model/diagnostic.asp)

-The title of the talk will be \"Meta-analysis and diagnostic tests.\" and here is my abstract:
+The title of the talk will be "Meta-analysis and diagnostic tests." and here is my abstract:

 > Meta-analysis is the quantitative combination of results from multiple